ahsanijaz/ahsanijaz.github.io/_posts/2015-04-10-bluetooth.md

 ---
 layout: post
-title: "Counting people using bluetooth"
+title: "Estimating number of people by using bluetooth"
 bigimg: /img/peopleCount.png
+tags: [confidence intervals, extrapolation]
 ---

 As a thought experiment, I was working on the detection of number of people using Bluetooth visibility.
 Briefly, I was collecting data on my cellphone by counting the number of visible bluetooth devices while hanging out in some Cafes around Palo Alto.
 I was also counting the actual number of people in those shops.
 Thus, a simple extrapolation using these two numbers would provide an extrapolation factor.
 Assuming that the number of bluetooth devices follow a gaussian distribution, we can provide confidence interval of our extrapolation by looking at the standard deviation of data obtained.
 In this post, I'm generating psuedo-data to provide such estimates.
 In the next post, I'll work and show the actual results obtained through real data around Palo Alto.